logaretm/vee-validate/docs/guide/rules.md

 });
 ```

-And then we can use those rules immediately:
+And then you can use those rules immediately:

 ```vue
 <ValidationProvider name="email" rules="required|email" v-slot="{ errors }">